 Successful Blogging: 10 Steps to Building and Growing a Website

 I don’t consider myself to be an authority on all things website related.
 I started this one in January of 2016, knowing next to nothing about blogging.
-While I’m still learning how to best do some of the behind-the-scenes technical wizardry, I know a lot more than I did a year ago.
+While I’m still learning how to best do some of the behind-the-scenes technical wizardry, I know a lot more than I did when I first got started.

 Why should you listen to me, then?
 In a little over a year, I’ve grown this blog’s readership from a few dozen a day to a few thousand a day, and those numbers continue to grow at a steady and rapid pace.